 \section{Data, Panels and \lj}

-used in the work were collected as part of the VALID study~\cite{bassett_multimodal_2026} that evaluated the multimodal diagnostic performance of LLMs on a South African public health hospital cohort.
+used in this work were collected as part of the VALID study~\cite{bassett_multimodal_2026}.
+The VALID study evaluated the multimodal diagnostic performance of LLMs on a South African public health hospital cohort.
 During the study, a team of medical officers captured $539$ complete medical cases together with primary, secondary, and differential diagnoses made by the treating physicians, which we refer to collectively as the {\em ward diagnoses}.
-The dataset comprises admission records, structured clinical reports, laboratory test results, and medical imaging data, including computerised tomography (CT), magnetic resonance imaging (MRI) and X-rays.
-This dataset is not publicly available, making it suitable for independent evaluation of LLMs.
+This multimodal dataset comprises admission records, structured clinical reports, laboratory test results, and medical imaging data, including computerised tomography (CT), magnetic resonance imaging (MRI) and X-rays.
+The dataset is not publicly available, making it suitable for independent evaluation of LLMs.

-{\bf Primary panels} refer to our expert panels formed of either two internal medicine physicians or two paediatricians who reviewed a combined $300$ cases relevant to their speciality.
-The panel members examined the cases in advance, then met to make final assessments.
-For each case, the panel provided independent primary, secondary and differential diagnoses, recorded their clinical reasoning and gave a binary statement of agreement with the ward diagnoses.
-The panels also evaluated $30$ ward and $300$ LLM model diagnoses, one for each case reviewed.
-This evaluation yielded four scores on a Likert scale~\cite{joshi_likert_2015} from 1-5: diagnosis (Dx) score, differential diagnosis (DDx) score, clinical reasoning (Reasoning) score and negative treatment risk.
-Here, higher scores are better except for negative treatment risk.
-For ease of comparison, we replace the negative treatment risk with a patient safety (Safety) score, defined as 6 minus the negative treatment risk.
-The clinical reasoning of the treating doctors was not available; therefore, the clinical reasoning score is omitted from evaluations of ward diagnoses.
+{\bf Primary panel diagnoses} are diagnoses made by expert panels of two internal medicine physicians or two paediatricians.
+These panels reviewed 300 speciality-relevant cases: members examined cases independently in advance, then met to provide consensus primary, secondary, and differential diagnoses, document clinical reasoning, and record binary agreement with ward diagnoses (examples in \cite{bassett_multimodal_2026}). {\bf Primary panel scores} are evaluations provided by the primary panels.
+In total, they scored 30 ward diagnoses and 300 LLM diagnoses, one per case, against their own expert diagnoses.
+This yielded four Likert-scale scores (1–5): diagnosis (Dx), differential diagnosis (DDx), clinical reasoning (Reasoning), and negative treatment risk.
+Higher scores are better except for negative treatment risk, which we replace with a patient safety (Safety) score, defined as 6 minus the negative treatment risk.
+The clinical reasoning of the treating doctors was not available; therefore, the clinical reasoning score is omitted for ward diagnoses.